kovacs-andras/vagrant-vbguest-rsync-if-else/README.md

   - `ssh` \
 to the box.

-My CentOS7 template should be self-explanatory. \
+My Red Hat Enterprise Linux 8 template should be self-explanatory. \
 The owner/group part is optional.